dustin-archive/hyperapp-node-to-xml/README.md

 # @whaaaley/hyperapp-node-to-xml-string

-> Renders Hyperapp's h function objects in any XML dialect as a string.
+> Renders Hyperapp nodes of any XML dialect as a string.

 ## Example